Beyblade X: Anime

 An anime television series adaptation was announced on May 14, 2023, by Takara Tomy.
 The anime is produced by OLM and directed by Moto Terada with Dai Fukuyama joining her starting from episode 101, and Katsuhito Akiyama supervising up until episode 100.
-The character designs are by Yoshihiro Nagamori with Kazuho Hyōdō handling series composition from episodes 1-39, and Hikaru Muno taking over the role starting from episode 38 with Kōji Bandai joining him starting from episode 75.
+The character designs are by Yoshihiro Nagamori with Kazuho Hyōdō handling series composition from episodes 1–39, and Hikaru Muno taking over the role starting from episode 38 with Kōji Bandai joining him starting from episode 75.
 The opening theme song is "Prove" performed by One Ok Rock, and the ending theme song is "Zoom Zoom" performed by Aespa.
-A second season was announced on September 13, 2024 and commenced on October 18, 2024.
+A second season was announced on September 13, 2024, and commenced on October 18, 2024.
 The opening theme was "You Gotta Run" by L'Arc-en-Ciel, and the ending theme was "Cosmic Treat" by Perfume.
 A new opening theme and ending theme was announced for the second season on March 21, 2025.
 The new opening theme is "Rise" by Tomorrow X Together and the new ending theme is "Stay Gold" by Ado and Jax Jones.
-A third season was announced on September 12, 2025 and commenced on October 24, 2025.
+A third season was announced on September 12, 2025, and commenced on October 24, 2025.
 The opening theme for the third season is "Invincible" by i-dle and the ending theme is "Vortex" by imase.
+After the airing of episode 122, the series stopped airing on TV Tokyo and moved to the Beyblade YouTube channel on April 17, 2026 with a two-episode premiere with the series now being released on a biweekly schedule.
+A fourth season will premiere on October 9, 2026.

-An English dub of the first season premiered on Disney XD, DisneyNow and Hulu in the United States on July 13, 2024.
+An English dub of the first season first premiered at Anime Expo at the Los Angeles Convention Center in Los Angeles, California on July 6, 2024 with a television premiere on Disney XD, DisneyNow and Hulu in the United States on July 13, 2024.
 An English dub of the second season premiered on Disney XD and DisneyNow in the United States on July 26, 2025.